African American Military History Museum

-The African American Military History Museum, also known as East Sixth Street USO Building, located in Hattiesburg, Mississippi, opened to the public on May 23, 2009.
+The African American Military History Museum, also known as East Sixth Street USO Building, located in Hattiesburg, Mississippi, United States, opened to the public on May 23, 2009.
 The museum building was originally constructed in 1942 as a USO Club for African American soldiers who were stationed at Camp Shelby.
 The structure was added to the National Register of Historic Places in 2004 and was designated a Mississippi Landmark in 2010.

 Description

 The East Sixth Street USO building was unique in that it was constructed specifically to house an African American USO, shortly after the United States entered World War II, and had support of both Blacks and Whites in Hattiesburg.
 The structure is a T-shaped wood-frame building.
 The interior contained an auditorium, stage, lobby, men's and women's restrooms, dressing rooms, meeting rooms, and a central brick chimney.
 The auditorium measured 34 by 55 ft.
 The stage in the auditorium was raised 3 ft above the floor and measured 20 by 22 ft with dressing rooms on either side.